ni/nimi-python/docs/nidigital/class.rst

             If the pattern is using the edge multiplier feature, cycle numbers represent tester cycles, each of which may consist of multiple DUT cycles.
-When using pins with mixed edge multipliers, pins may return :py:data:`~nidigital.DigitalState.PIN_STATE_NOT_ACQUIRED` for DUT cycles where those pins do not have edges defined.
+When using pins with mixed edge multipliers, pins may return :py:data:`~nidigital.PinState.PIN_STATE_NOT_ACQUIRED` for DUT cycles where those pins do not have edges defined.

             If pins are not specified, pin list from the pattern containing the start label is used.
 Call :py:meth:`nidigital.Session.get_pattern_pin_names` with the start label to retrieve the pins